Shoulder strength is a gateway to executing harder, mastery-level skills in calisthenics.

 1) TRX or Ring Handstand Push-Up

-These are exactly the same as Handstand Push-Ups, but instead of using a wall for support you place your feet carefully into TRX straps or gymnastics rings so that you are more freestanding making the Push_Up that much harder.
+These are exactly the same as Handstand Push-Ups, but instead of using a wall for support, you place your feet carefully into TRX straps or gymnastics rings so that you are more freestanding making the Push-Up much harder.

-Basically this adds another degree of freedom to your torso which only adds another level to the degree of difficulty.
+This basically adds another degree of freedom to your torso, which adds another level of difficulty to the exercise.